Kadantte/Kurumi/.github/ISSUE_TEMPLATE/bug_template.md

 ---
-name: Bug_TEMPLATE
+name: Bug report
-about: Describe this bug template's purpose here.
+about: Report a bug
 title: ''
 labels: ''
 assignees: ''
 ---

 <!--
 Reporting a bug?
 ----------------